-Review | ‘Twelve Minutes’ is a point-and-click time loop adventure worth repeating
+Review | ‘Twelve Minutes’ is a point-and-click adventure worth repeating

 In one loop, you might try to be the perfect date, setting up the table, dancing with your wife and telling her how excited you are to have a baby with her.
 In another loop, you might brutally stab your wife right at the beginning just to see what happens.

-The game never makes explicit how to stop the time loop (or even why it’s occurring in the first place).
+The game never explicitly states how to stop the time loop (or even why it’s occurring in the first place).
 Therefore, every loop the player does encourages experimentation and information gathering, untying the knot of a story much more complex and sinister than it appears on the surface.
 By the time you discover the true story underlying the game, you’ll have a completely different outlook on the characters and your feelings toward them.

 This emotional journey — and switch of the player’s perceptions of the characters — is the game’s greatest strength.
-However, “advancing the story” itself is the game’s biggest weakness.
+However, advancing the story itself is the game’s biggest weakness.

 You’ll soon discover after a few loops that “Twelve Minutes” is a cleverly disguised point-and-click adventure game, a genre whose gameplay is exactly as it sounds.
 First popularized by Sierra Entertainment games like “King’s Quest” and “Space Quest,” the genre typically follows a format where “you must have this item and do this thing at this location to advance the story.”